studiouniverse/axease/README.md

       ...

 Axease also supports time based animations.
 Again, I think they are quite simple to setup because of the co-ordinate system.
-Instead of a .scroll attribute, use .time.
+Instead of a .scroll property, use .time.

 A time animation object has a duration (in seconds).
 This is how long it should take to transition between each frame, not how long to complete an animation cycle!
-Frames are an array of x,y values (using the -1,1 values).
-There is also a pingpong attribute; when true the animation will transition back to the first frame, rather than instantly snapping to it.
+Frames are an array of x,y values (using -1,1 co-ordinates).
+There is also a pingpong attribute - when true the animation will transition back to the first frame, rather than instantly snapping to it.

       _$.ax.addScreen({
         "screen": "#four",